Coronary Artery Bypass Surgery: Minimally Invasive MethodsSkip to the navigation

-Minimally invasive direct coronary artery bypass (MIDCAB) surgery differs from traditional CABG surgery in two ways.
-First, the MIDCAB procedure does not use the heart-lung bypass machine.
-Second, your surgeon will cut several small incisions (thoracotomies) in your chest to access your coronary arteries instead of the one large incision (sternotomy) used in traditional CABG surgery.
-These smaller incisions expose only the sections of your arteries that require grafts, instead of your entire heart.
-As a result, you have a lower risk of infection.
-You also do not have the large scar associated with traditional CABG surgery.
+MIDCAB surgery differs from traditional CABG surgery in two ways.
+First, MIDCAB does not use the heart-lung bypass machine.
+Second, your surgeon will cut several small incisions in your chest to access your coronary arteries.
+These small cuts are called thoracotomies.
+They are used instead of the one large incision (sternotomy) used in traditional CABG surgery.
+These smaller cuts expose only the sections of your arteries that require grafts.
+They don't expose your whole heart.
+This means you have a lower risk of infection.
+You also do not have a large scar like you would have with traditional CABG surgery.

-The main disadvantage of MIDCAB is that it cannot be used to treat several diseased vessels, especially if arteries on both the left and right sides of the heart are blocked.
-The limited number of small incisions made using MIDCAB makes it difficult to treat more than two coronary arteries during the same surgery.
+The main disadvantage of MIDCAB is that it can't be used to treat several diseased vessels.
+This is especially true if arteries on both the left and right sides of the heart are affected.
+The limited number of small incisions made using MIDCAB makes it hard to treat more than two coronary arteries during the same surgery.

-The off-pump coronary artery bypass (OPCAB) technique is another type of beating-heart surgery that requires the same large incision as traditional CABG surgery.
-OPCAB eliminates the use of a heart-lung bypass machine and may not require manipulation of the aorta.
+The off-pump coronary artery bypass (OPCAB) technique is another type of beating-heart surgery.
+It requires one large incision. like traditional CABG surgery.
+But with OPCAB, you don't need a heart-lung bypass machine.
+And this surgery may not require manipulation of the aorta.

-You and your doctor can discuss whether minimally invasive CABG surgery is appropriate for you.
-The decision depends on your overall health, how bad your coronary artery disease is, how many bypasses need to be created, and various other factors.
+You and your doctor can discuss whether minimally invasive CABG surgery is a good choice for you.
+The decision depends on your overall health, how bad your coronary artery disease is, how many bypasses need to be created, and some other things.
 If you choose to have the surgery, it is important to ask how experienced your cardiac surgeon is in doing these types of surgery.

-There are advantages and disadvantages to the various types of minimally invasive CABG surgeries.
-With information and communication, you and your doctor can make an appropriate decision about which CABG procedure is best for you.
+There are pros and cons to the various types of minimally invasive CABG surgeries.
+With information and communication, you and your doctor can make the right decision about which CABG procedure is best for you.